beamlab-hsph/Neural-Moment-Matching-Regression/README.md

    ```
    pip install -r requirements.txt
    ```
-2. Create empty directories for logging
+2. Create empty directories (if needed) for logging
    ```
    mkdir logs
    mkdir dumps
    ```
-3. Run codes
+3. Run experiments
    ```
    python main.py <path-to-configs> <problem_setting>
    ```
-   `<problem_setting>` can be selected from `ate` and `ope`, which corresponds to ate experiments and policy evaluation experiments in the paper.
-Make sure to input the corresponding config file to each setting.
-The result can be found in `dumps` folder.
+   `<problem_setting>` can be selected from `ate` and `ope`, which corresponds to ate experiments and policy evaluation experiments in the paper by Xu et al. (https://arxiv.org/abs/2106.03907).
+Make sure to input a config file that corresponds correctly to each problem_setting.
+The results of each experiment can be found in the `dumps` folder.
 You can run in parallel by specifing  `-t` option.